spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 can be heated: sometimes social pariahs may be declared or grave rolling may be induced.

-The reason for this is that JavaScript in V8 never had any continuation mechanism to allow code to pause and resume across the event loop boundary.
+The reason for this is that JavaScript in node never had any continuation mechanism to allow code to pause and resume across the event loop boundary.

 Until now.